oxguy3/schiff.io/_posts/2017-07-21-reverse-engineering-humble-bundle-api.md

 Well, I'm gonna save you the debugging and cut to the chase.
 Remember back in the "[Make a login request](#make-a-login-request)" section, when I skipped over reading the 'com/humblebundle/library/a/a.smali' file, and just took an educated guess about what it does?
-Well, it turns out that it adds a header `X-Requested-By: hb_android_app` to all POST requests it sends.
+Well, it turns out that 'a/a.smali' adds a header `X-Requested-By: hb_android_app` to all POST requests it sends.

-Once we add that header, the server will return this:
+Once we add that header to our request, the server will return this:

 ```
 {"goto": "/home", "success": true}